Arn Anderson: Stud Stable; World Television Champion (1994–1995)

 In May 1994, Anderson formed another new tag team, this one with Dustin Rhodes.
 At Bash at the Beach 1994, Anderson and Rhodes faced Col. Rob Parker's Stud Stable; during the match, Anderson betrayed Rhodes and cost him them match, subsequently joining the Stud Stable alongside Terry Funk, Bunkhouse Buck, "Stunning" Steve Austin and Meng.
-The Stud Stable feuded with Dusty and Dustin Rhodes until late 1994 when Funk left.
+The Stud Stable feuded with Dusty Rhodes and Dustin Rhodes until late 1994 when Funk left.

-Anderson's last championship run began on January 8, 1995, after winning the World Television Championship from Johnny B. Badd.
-Anderson helped restore the prestige of the title, which he held for just over six months before dropping it to The Renegade at Great American Bash 1995.
+At Starrcade '94: Triple Threat in December 1994, Anderson unsuccessfully challenged WCW World Television Champion Johnny B. Badd.
+He went on to defeat Badd for the title on January 8, 1995, marking the beginning of his final championship run.
+Anderson helped restore the prestige of the title, which he held for over six months before dropping it to The Renegade at Great American Bash 1995.
 He briefly feuded with long-time friend Flair, and was assisted by Brian Pillman in his efforts.

 The Four Horsemen reunion (1995–1997)

 In 1995, Anderson reformed the Four Horsemen yet again with Flair, Anderson, Pillman, and a partner to be named later (who ended up being Chris Benoit).

 By the end of 1996, Anderson rarely competed in the ring as years of wear and tear on his body finally started to catch up with him.
 On the November 25 edition of Nitro, Anderson fought Luger to a double count-out in a quarter-final tournament match for the vacant WCW United States Championship.